 What happens when your Twitter account is hacked?
-The hacker may start sending malicious links, spam and direct messages to your followers.
+The hacker may start sending malicious links, spam, and direct messages to your followers.
 She or he may start spamming on others’ followers with tweets you wouldn’t even dare to send.
-In other words, a hacked Twitter account may mean a major damage to your reputation.
+In other words, a hacked Twitter account may mean major damage to your reputation.

 Twitter account hacked